andaze/hugo-jobs/content/vision/future/_index.en.md

 ---

-In order to realize the vision and mission of Andaz, there are three action guidelines that we tell our employees.
+In order to realize the vision and mission of Andaze, there are three action guidelines that we tell our employees.
 If you can put these into practice, you can become a technician, manager, or executive who can work anywhere.
 {{< nextButtonBox >}}